jonnekaunisto/TinyCR/README.md

 | Command Name | Description                                   | Arg 1           |
 |--------------|-----------------------------------------------|-----------------|
 | show         | Queries the value in associated with the key. | The key number. |

+## License and Citation
+This demo software is knowingly designed to illustrate technique(s) intended to defeat a system's security.
+It is open-sourced and free-to-use for research purposes only.
+The technical details of the design can be found at:

+@inproceedings{shi2021tinycr,
+  title={{On-device IoT Certificate Revocation Checking with Small Memory and Low Latency}}, author={Shi, Xiaofeng and Shi, Shouqian and Wang, Minmei and Kaunisto, Jonne and Qian, Chen}, booktitle={Proceedings of ACM CCS}, year={2021}
+}